Bernard F. Miller QC, HalifaxManaging Trustee

-Bernie is an Institute-certified Director with the Institute of Corporate Directors from the Rotman School of Management and served on the Atlantic Provinces Economic Council Board of Governors and on the Nature Conservancy of Canada, Atlantic Regional Board.
+Mr. Miller is an Institute-certified Director with the Institute of Corporate Directors from the Rotman School of Management and served on the Atlantic Provinces Economic Council Board of Governors and on the Nature Conservancy of Canada, Atlantic Regional Board.
 He also was on the Advisory Board of the 4Front Atlantic Conferences developed by fellow Trustee Kevin Lynch and former Managing Trustee, George Cooper.
-He currently serves on the Boards of Research Nova Scotia Inc. and the Organization for Nova Scotia Innovation Driven Entrepreneurship (ONSIDE).
+Mr. Miller currently serves on the following Boards: Research Nova Scotia Inc., ONSIDE and Cresco Developments Limited.

 The Honourable Kevin G. LynchPC, OC, PhD, LLD, Toronto

 The Honourable Kevin Lynch was Vice Chairman of BMO Financial Group from 2010 to 2020.
 Prior to that, he was a distinguished former public servant with 33 years of service with the Government of Canada.
 He served as the Clerk of the Privy Council and Secretary to the Cabinet, which is the most senior position in the federal public service, as well as Deputy Minister of Finance, Deputy Minister of Industry and Executive Director for Canada at the International Monetary Fund.